wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP XXIII.

-Surrender of Fort George and Fori Erie to the Americans — Gen. Brown drives the Bri- tish from before Sacketfs Harbor, with great loss — Gens.
+Surrender of Fort George and Fori Erie to the Americans--Gen. Brown drives the Bri- tish from before Sacketfs Harbor, with great loss--Gens.
 Winder and Chandler made prisoners at Forty-mile Creek.